Seattle Community Access Network: Past shows

 Club Diversity: was a live show that featured culture and diversity in the Seattle area.

 Mike Hunt TV: was a pornography and political commentary TV show that caused a stir in Seattle.
 The show ran from 1997 until 2006 when it was taken off the air.

 The Make Josh Famous Half-Hour of Garbage: was a comedy variety show that ran for two years.

 Now See It Person To Person: Kurt Cobain Was Murdered: was a show that investigated the death of Kurt Cobain starring Richard Lee.
 The show ran for over a decade before it was taken off the air in 2008.

 The Vintage Vehicle Show: was a show about vintage cars and car shows hosted by Lance Lambert.
 The show is now syndicated and broadcast on 74 stations across the US and on TV networks in 27 foreign countries.

 Go-Kustom TV: aired from 2001 to 2004 on SCAN and featured kustom kulture artists, pin-ups, car builders and bands from around the Greater Seattle Area.
 The Show was created by D.A.
 Sebasstian and was recently re-booted with Season 5.

 Jerkbeast show: was a 2001 to 2002 live comedy tv show which featured a paper mache monster called the Jerkbeast.
 The show would have viewers call in and the Jerkbeast along with other crew members would insult and swear at the caller.

+Hip Hop 101 TV: was a live Hip Hop variety show spotlighting emcees, djs, dancers and artists from the Pacific Northwest and beyond.
+Founded in 1999 by MAD Krew, then later co-produced with 206 Zulu and Coolout Network, the show was broadcast until 2009.